 Best sportsbooks to bet NFL props

 As long as you live in a state where sports betting is legal, you have nearly unlimited options to bet on the NFL this season.
 It’s important to stick to domestic sportsbooks, as offshore books are illegal in the United States.
-The major domestic books that you should consider are DraftKings Sportsbook, FanDuel Sportsbook, and William Hill.
+The major domestic books that you should consider are DraftKings Sportsbook, Caesars Sportsbook and BetMGM.

 What are NFL props?